mcp-solver

 replace_item | Replace item at index |

-solve_model | Solve the model with the Chuffed constraint solver |
+solve_model | Solve the model (with timeout parameter) |

 System Requirements

-- Python 3.11+
+- Python 3.11+ and project manager uv

-- Compatible operating systems: macOS, Windows, Linux
+- Operating systems: macOS, Windows, Linux (with appropriate adaptations)

 Installation